top of page

 About Kylie

 In her early twenties, Kylie immersed herself in a lineage of medical qìgōng presented by the late Grandmaster Choa Kok Sui.
 Her training was under the guidance of his disciple, Jenett Ashley, and included studies along with healing clinics and meditations around the city of Vancouver.
 During this time she was managing a Chinese Medicine clinic.
 Every day she saw patients come into the clinic, receive an acupuncture treatment, then leave with a renewed vigour of body and spirit.
 Here she began to fall in love with the theories of Chinese medicine, all while watching the physical, mental, and emotional changes that the medicine had on patients of the clinic.
 This experience stoked a burning desire continue her studies of medical qìgōng by pursuing formal training in acupuncture and Chinese herbal medicine.
-In 2020, she graduated with summa cum laude honours from the Acupuncture and Chinese Medicine diploma program at Pacific Rim College in Victoria, B.C., and relocated back to the Okanagan Valley to serve the community that she grew up in.
-Here practices acupuncture, herbal medicine, and medical qìgōng energy work.
+In 2020, she graduated with summa cum laude honours from the Acupuncture and Chinese Medicine diploma program at Pacific Rim College in Victoria, B.C., and relocated back to the Okanagan Valley to serve the community that she was born and raised in.
+Here she practices acupuncture, herbal medicine, and medical qìgōng energy work.
 The guiding philosophy for her practice is to provide a safe, inclusive, compassionate, and empowering space for individuals to be seen and heard, to decompress, and to blossom into their greatest vision for themselves.

 About Kimberley